gaboose/pipod/README.md

 RUN apt update && apt install -y snapserver && rm -rf /var/lib/apt/lists/*
 ```

+Note: See the [pipod-images](https://github.com/gaboose/pipod-images) repo for more examples.

 2. Build it with pipod (no sudo required).

 ```